OWorkflow/OpenWorkflow-Specification/README.md

 ## License

-This specification is released under the MIT License.
+This specification is released under the Apache 2.0 License.
 See [LICENSE](./LICENSE) for details.

 ---